Sign in Sign up free

 How to Recover Your SEO Traffic from AI Overviews

 The search landscape is undergoing its most radical transformation since the introduction of mobile-first indexing.
-With Google's AI Overviews (SGE) taking over the prime "zero position," traditional organic listings are being pushed further below the fold.
+With Google's AI Overviews taking over the prime "zero position," traditional organic listings are being pushed further below the fold.
 For publishers and businesses that rely on organic search traffic, the stakes have never been higher.

 The Erosion of the Traditional CTR